Launch of the Kaitakushi Beer Brewery and sale of Sapporo Beer

 One issue with commercializing bottled draft beer was removing the yeast residue after fermentation.
 The company’s engineer team devised a unique ceramic filter, a sterilized filtration system that removes the yeast without affecting the flavor of the beer.

 Yet Sapporo’s bottled draft beer faced another major issue.

 Namely, the consumer tended to think of draft beer as a summer beverage.
 At the time, draft beer was largely seen as a summer drink and proved unpopular in winter.
 The sales team focused on promoting the product as something delicious year-round.
 This proved successful, and bottled draft beer became a sensation.
 It became so popular that people even talked about being of the “Bottled Draft Beer School” of thinking.

-The black-colored label used in Sapporo Bottled Draft Beer led to it being affectionately called “Black Label” beer by patrons.
+The black-colored label used in Sapporo Bottled Draft Beer led to it being affectionately called “Kuro Label” beer by patrons.
 This colloquial name was formally adopted as the brand name in 1989.
-In this way, Black Label was actually named by our customers.
+In this way, Kuro Label was actually named by our customers.
 It remains an undying favorite to this very day.

 Sapporo Beer’s advertising campaign

 The use of trademarks had been prohibited during wartime, but in 1949, this ban was lifted.
 This allowed the beer industry to launch advertising wholesale.
 The history of Sapporo Beer’s post-war advertising begins in 1950 with an advertisement for Nippon Beer.